Wednesday, December 16, 2009

 What are you currently reading?
 Matzo ball Gumbo, Pedagogy of the Oppressed, French Quarter Fiction, Coastal Living Magazine (it keeps me dreaming).

 Favorite movies?
-Harold & Maude, Paris, Zoolander, Away We Go, Ma Vie En Rose, Revolutionary Road
+Harold & Maude, Paris, The Wedding Singer, Away We Go, Ma Vie En Rose, Revolutionary Road

 Music you like: Twilight Singers, Ed Harcourt, Kings of Leon, Explosions in the Sky, Nina Simone, Ray Lamontagne, and Patti Griffin.